Confused about how to compute and pay your SSS contributions properly?

 The SSS accepts advance contribution payments from all members (except for regular employers and employees) regardless of the number of months or years.

-If you can afford it, like when you get a bonus or commission, pay your contribution in advance.
+Suppose you can afford it like when you get a bonus or commission, pay your contribution in advance.
 This way, you won’t be tempted to spend your money on unnecessary expenses.

-Another advantage of making advance payments is that you need only one PRN for the months or years you’ll pay ahead for.
-For example, if you’ll pay one year in advance, you’ll get a PRN and transact only once instead of getting 12 PRNs and transacting 12 times in a year.
+Another advantage of making advance payments is that you need only one PRN for the months or years you’ll pay ahead.
+For example, if you pay one year in advance, you’ll get a PRN and transact only once instead of getting 12 PRNs and transacting 12 times a year.

 However, if the SSS contribution rate increases again, your advance payments may result in underpayments.
-To avoid getting your advance contributions posted to a lower MSC, make sure to pay the difference immediately.
+Pay the difference immediately to avoid getting your advance contributions posted to a lower MSC.

 6. Always keep your payment receipts

-In case your paid contribution isn’t posted online, it helps to have your validated receipts ready to show proof of payment to the SSS and have the error corrected.
+If your paid contribution isn’t posted online, it helps to have your validated receipts ready to show proof of payment to the SSS and correct the error.

 Frequently Asked Questions